 The churches of Wurzburg are just the tip of the iceberg when we talk about the architectural wonders we can discover in the city.
 Wurzburg Residence Palace is another eye-opening marvel that awaits us here in the city.

 It is our second reason why we should visit Wurzburg.
-What do you think of going inside a structure that’s entirely a work of art?
+What do you think of going inside a structure entirely a work of art?

 That’s how it is going to be!

 Wurzburg Residence Palace is a magnificent Baroque structure, considered by UNESCO as “one of the largest and most beautiful” palaces in Germany.
-It was built in the 18th century by the most skilled architects and craftsmen from all over the world, led by Balthasar Neumann.
+It was built in the 18th century by the most skilled architects and artisans from all over the world, led by Balthasar Neumann.

 By how UNESCO described Wurzburg Residence Palace, it is clear that this palace is one unmissable thing to do or visit in Wurzburg!